Inukares/bibliu/readme.md

 - Error handling - as for now, the errors are just printed to the console.
 As the errors which are happening there are crucial to understanding how data could be cleared creating custom errors, possibly behind debug statements would be extremely useful.

+I would love to hear your thoughts on that.
+Enjoy your day!